baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_FITS.md

 ```
 {: .fs-1 }

 They can be executed either by directly entering in a Linux/OSX command line or by executing as a BASH or CSH script.
 We can then program other software languages to manipulate or analyze the FITS format images, such as C/Fortran, IDL, or Python.
+For online documentation of the Miriad tasks please check the [Miriad task index](https://www.atnf.csiro.au/computing/software/miriad/taskindex.html).
 {: .fs-2 }

 You can regrid two Miriad images or image cubes to have identical spatial or spectral coordinates using the following command: